 The Aura Carver

-Above is the Aura Carver smart digital picture frame.
+Above is the Aura Carver smart digital picture frame that was sent to me for review.
 It boasts a 10.1″ screen with a 1920×1200 pixel resolution.
 You won’t find any ports or card slots because the only way to add photos to this internet-connected frame is by way of an app.

 Because you’re not dealing with limited onboard storage limitations, Aura promises unlimited cloud photo storage — for free.